maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

   frameborder="0"
 ></iframe>

 We find strong evidence to reject the null hypothesis.
 Games with a high kill difference at 15 minutes tend to be significantly shorter than games with a low kill difference.
 This result suggests that early-game combat dominance is associated with faster game conclusions.
-However, as this is an observational analysis and not a randomized experiment, we cannot claim a causal relationship a strong association.
+However, as this is an observational analysis and not a randomized experiment, we cannot claim a causal relationship.

 ## Framing a Prediction Problem

-The goal of this project is to predict whether a professional League of Legends game is a "stomp" based on early- and mid-game statistics.
-A **stomp** is defined as a game that lasts less than 25 minutes (1500 seconds) and where the winning team has a gold lead of at least 1500 at 15 minutes, or the losing team has a deficit of at least 1500 gold at the same time.
+The goal of this project is to build a binary classification model that predicts whether a League of Legends game is a stomp, based on early- and mid-game statistics.
+A stomp is defined as a game that ends quickly (under 25 minutes) where one team decisively wins or loses horribly—characterized by both a significant gold differential at the 15-minute mark and a short game duration.

-This is a **binary classification problem**, where the target variable is `is_stomp`:
+The response variable is is_stomp, a binary label:

-- `1` indicates the game was a stomp
+1 indicates the game was a stomp

-- `0` indicates it was not
+0 indicates it was not a stomp

-I chose this variable because stomp games highlight major differences in early-game performance and can offer insight into dominant playstyles or major skill differences.
-Predicting them using early indicators could also help coaches or broadcasters understand which games are likely to snowball out of control.
+I chose is_stomp as the target because it captures extreme, one-sided games that can be used to see important large skill differences or lack of preparedness, making easy to see if there might be an unfair match up between a strong and expereince pro team vs a beginner or weak pro team.

-To ensure that I am only using information available at the **time of prediction**, all features were limited to statistics recorded within the first 15 minutes of the match.
+To evaluate the model, I want to use the F1 score, which balances precision and recall.
+F1 is particularly suitable for this task because stomps are relatively rare in the dataset.
+Unlike accuracy, which can be misleading when classes are imbalanced, F1 ensures that the model is effectively identifying both stomp and non-stomp games.

 ## Baseline Model
 For my baseline model, I used a **Logistic Regression classifier** with balanced class weights to account for the severe class imbalance in the binary target variable `is_stomp`.
 The model was trained on five features selected for their potential to capture early game advantages: